Thin blue line: Other flag variants

+Other profession variants

 Appearances and controversy

 Critics argue that the "thin blue line" represents an "us versus them" mindset that heightens tensions between officers and citizens and negatively influences police-community interactions by setting police apart from society at large.
-Many groups view it as a symbol of opposition to the racial justice movement.
-The Canadian Anti-Hate Network has stated that it often encounters Thin Blue Line and 'back the blue' symbols on social media pages used by hate groups.
+It is sometimes used as a symbol of opposition to the Black Lives Matter movement.
+The Canadian Anti-Hate Network has stated that it often encounters Thin Blue Line and "back the blue" symbols on social media pages used by hate groups.
 In the USA, white supremacists were documented carrying Thin Blue Line flags alongside the Confederate battle flag and Nazi flags at the Unite the Right rally in Charlottesville, Virginia.

+Supporters of the symbol say that it is about paying their respects to law enforcement officers slain in the line of duty, and of officers showing mutual solidarity against attacks by critics, criminals and the general public.

 In recent years the use and display of the Thin Blue Line symbol has attracted controversy in several communities.